Abilene Regional Airport

 Most operations at the airport are general aviation and military training.
-Abilene Regional is currently served by Envoy Air, operating as American Eagle, operating daily Embraer regional jet flights to Dallas-Ft.
+Abilene Regional is currently [when?] served by Envoy Air, operating as American Eagle, operating daily Embraer regional jet flights to Dallas-Ft.
 Worth (DFW).

 In October 2020, United Express began daily flights to Houston-Intercontinental, operated by SkyWest Airlines.
 The airline ceased all flights to the airport in October 2021, citing staffing issues.

 Allegiant Airlines operated twice-weekly flights to Las Vegas (LAS) with McDonnell Douglas MD-80 jetliners in 2006–07 before ceasing all service to Abilene.
-Charter air carriers such as Sun Country Airlines continue to operate flights on an occasional basis from ABI to Las Vegas with mainline jet aircraft such as the Boeing 737.
+Charter air carriers, such as Sun Country Airlines, continue to operate flights on an occasional basis from Abilene to Las Vegas with mainline jet aircraft, such as the Boeing 737.

 Air freight service to Abilene is provided primarily by subcontractors.
-The airport was formerly served by major carriers; UPS and USPS now primarily truck their overnight packages in from Dallas-Fort Worth, and most Abilene-bound FedEx Express shipments are sent through Lubbock.
+The airport was formerly served by major carriers; UPS and USPS now [when?] primarily truck their overnight packages in from Dallas-Fort Worth, and most Abilene-bound FedEx Express shipments are sent through Lubbock.

 Native Air (formerly Southwest Medevac) housed an emergency medical helicopter and crew at the airport for about 10 years, but closed the base in 2014.
 The city's remaining emergency medical helicopter service is provided by Air Evac Lifeteam, with its aircraft and crew stationed at Hendrick Medical Center.

 Abilene Regional is also home to Eagle Aviation Services, Inc., which is a heavy-maintenance base for all American Eagle aircraft.
 Basically every plane in the airline's fleet is maintained at ABI.
 The airport grounds also acted as an aircraft boneyard for American Eagle, which stored around 20 retired Saab 340 turboprop aircraft which remain in the airline's livery.
 American Eagle replaced these propjets with Embraer regional jets.
+As of 2023, American Eagle was serving Abilene Airport with flights to the Dallas-Fort Worth airport.

 Texas State Technical College provides aviation maintenance training at its on-field hangar base.